BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 end
 ```

-The innermost statements, `Forward` and `Turn` are indented twice to show that they are inside the `for` loop, which is inside the function definition.
+The innermost statements, `forward` and `turn` are indented twice to show that they are inside the `for` loop, which is inside the function definition.

-Inside the function, `t` refers to the same Turtle `bob`, so `Turn(t, -90)` has the same effect as `Turn(bob, -90)`.
+Inside the function, `t` refers to the same Turtle `bob`, so `turn(t, -90)` has the same effect as `turn(bob, -90)`.
 In that case, why not call the parameter `bob`?
 The idea is that `t` can be any Turtle, not just bob, so you could create a second Turtle and pass it as an argument to `square`:

 ```julia
 alice = Turtle()